justinrgarrard/world-of-naevis.net/docs/gear/alchemics/potions_and_poisons.md

 >
 > *Poison, inhaled, illicit*
 >
 > When released into the air, this powder fills a 5 foot cube.
-A creature subjected to this poison must succeed on a DC 11 Constitution saving throw or fall unconscious for 8 hours.
+A creature subjected to this poison must succeed on a DC 11 Constitution saving throw or fall unconscious for ten minutes.
 The creature wakes up if it takes damage or if another creature takes an action to shake it awake.